truecodersio/docusaurus_portal/docs/react/react-intro-exercise.md

 Create a react project with `create-react-app`

-1. Navigate to your `repos/` (or other desired place where you keep your projects)
+1. Navigate to your `repos/` folder (or other desired place where you keep your projects)
 2. Create a new react project by running `npx create-react-app react-project` in your terminal

 ### Exercise 2